5 Things to Consider Before Getting a Fabric Shower Curtain

-Do I Need to Use a Vinyl Liner with My Fabric Curtain?
+1. Do I Need to Use a Vinyl Liner with My Fabric Curtain?

-What Kind of Fabric Should I Use?
+2. What Kind of Fabric Should I Use?

-Fabric shower curtains come in a wide range of material.
+Fabric shower curtains come in a wide range of materials.
 Nylon, organic cotton, polyesters, and even canvas curtains are wonderful alternatives to vinyl.
-Many traditional or formal bathroom owners like velvet, brocades, and heavy ornate fabric which must be dry-cleaned, not washed.
+Many traditional or formal bathroom owners like velvet, brocades, and heavy ornate fabric must be dry-cleaned, not washed.
 What kind of fabric will you be using, washable or dry cleaned?

-How Much Use Will This Curtain Receive in a Week?
+3. How Much Use Will This Curtain Receive in a Week?

 If your shower gets a lot of use, it won't get much time to dry thoroughly between uses.
 Vinyl, or a vinyl liner, may be a better selection.
 Since soap scum, not just moisture, is the issue with all curtains, consider how much use and how much soap and water contact your curtain will receive and if the fabric is washable or must be dry-cleaned.

-How Often Do I Want to Clean It?
+4. How Often Do I Want to Clean It?

 Consider how often you plan to wash the curtains, whether you want to match your bathroom decor, and whether you're willing to install heavier-duty rods, including a rod for a vinyl or plastic curtain liner.
-Fabric can't just be wiped down, but must be taken down and cleaned.
-The extra liner and rod can make a fabric shower curtain more labor intensive to put up, take down and clean.
+Fabric can't just be wiped down but must be taken down and cleaned.
+The extra liner and rod can make a fabric shower curtain more labor-intensive to put up, take down, and clean.

 Pros of Fabric Shower Curtains

-Fabric comes in more designs, colors and weights than vinyl, plastic or Ecoprene vinyl
+Fabric comes in more designs, colors, and weights than vinyl, plastic, or Ecoprene vinyl.

-Fabric looks richer, more elegant and plush
+Fabric looks richer, more elegant, and plush.

-Fabric curtains are designed to be tied back, which makes them look better and hang better
+Fabric curtains are designed to be tied back, which makes them look better and hang better.

-Easier to match paint, wallpaper and shower decor with fabric than plastic or vinyl
+Easier to match paint, wallpaper, and shower decor with fabric than plastic or vinyl.

 Cons of Fabric Shower Curtains

-- Fabric is more expensive than vinyl, plastic or Ecoprene vinyl
+Fabric is more expensive than vinyl, plastic, or Ecoprene vinyl.

-Fabric curtains are heavier and may require additional hardware, and sturdier, permanently installed (not spring loaded) curtain rods
+Fabric curtains are heavier and may require additional hardware and sturdier, permanently installed (not spring-loaded) curtain rods.

-Mold and mildew build up quickly on fabric
+Mold and mildew build up quickly on fabric.

-Fabric is a high maintenance choice for shower curtains
+Fabric is a high-maintenance choice for shower curtains.